tengyaolong2000/simple_gcc_agent/README.md

 # GCC_Agent
 A General Computer Control Agent.
 This is a small project of mine to learn about AI agents and the various frameworks/languages used to build them.
 I greatly appreciate pull requests to fix any errors spotted.

-Currently includes barebones utility in automating browser interactions using Playwright and Chromium.

 ## Features
 - Browser control via Stagehand/ Playwright